Maple Dijon Mustard Dressing

 Frequently Asked Questions

 This salad dressing will keep well in the fridge for up to 2 weeks.
-Keep it refrigerated and in a sealable container to keep it fresh.
+Keep it refrigerated and in an airtight container to keep it fresh.

 I very rarely buy store bought dressings any more, it’s so quick and easy to make your own plus it’s healthier and more budget friendly.
 You only need to buy the ingredients once to make several batches of this dressing and it’s made with all natural ingredients, free from preservatives and processed sugars.